cloudmesh-community/book/chapters/class/516/week1-intro.md

 * Watson from IBM (optional)
 * google Iaas (optional)

-A survey is to be filled out in the first week of class.
-It includes your github.com account that we need to create your github directory in which you will submit your open source project.
+We will never ask you for your passwords

 ### Bio

 This activity serves two purposes.
-First, it tells us we can communicate with you within piazza, and second, you can introduce yourself to others in piazza to potentially build project or study teams.
+First, it tells us we can communicate with you within [Piazza](https://piazza.com/class/jzkfveoqwri3e4), and second, you can introduce yourself to others in piazza to potentially build project or study teams.

 ### Python 3.7.4